hashicorp/serf/website/source/docs/agent/options.html.markdown

   Serf will stream various telemetry information to that instance for aggregation.
   This can be used to capture various runtime information.

+* `statsd_addr` - This provides the address of a statsd instance.
+If provided Serf will stream various telemetry information to that instance for aggregation.
+  This can be used to capture various runtime information.

 #### Example Keyring File

 The keyring file is a simple JSON-formatted text file.
 It is important to